 In connection to what was mentioned above, make your domain name straightforward.
 It would be better if you were able to create a simple and short one.
 People prefer typing short URLs to longer ones.
 Shorter domain names are easier to remember.

 And by now, you notice that most popular sites have short domain names.
-When I say make it straight to the point, it does not mean your domain name is summarizing your site.
+When I say make it straight to the point, it does not mean your domain name is summarising your site.
 It should just be sufficient that it provides an idea of what your brand is.

 8. Maintain Your Site on One Domain